Visshu78/skylark_project/README.md

    * Square
    * L-Shape

-**Note-** Predection.json and best model checkpoint weight links are attached later in the document.
+**Note:** Links to the trained model checkpoint and final predictions.json are provided in the Resources section below.

 ---